Experienced Portland Oregon Bus Accident Attorney

 Brakes that have not been properly serviced can fail, causing the bus to crash.
 A tire blowout can occur if the tires are not inflated or checked regularly, causing the driver to lose control of the bus.

-The bus accident lawyers at Goldberg & Loren have years of experience representing victims of bus accidents caused by mechanical failure or faulty parts.
+The bus accident lawyers at Goldberg & Loren have over 30 years of experience representing victims of bus accident victims successfully.

 On average, from 2009 to 2019, intercity buses accounted for 12 percent, and school buses and transit buses accounted for 39 percent and 34 percent, respectively, of all buses involved in fatal crashes.
 [1]